Fantastic chewy, peanut-buttery peanut butter oatmeal cookies that everyone will love, plus instructions for freezing the dough for later.

 Freezing Peanut Butter Oatmeal Cookies

 Freezing Baked Cookies: To freeze baked cookies, cool completely, transfer to a freezer bag, and store in the freezer for up to 2 months.
 When you’re ready to eat one, you can defrost the cookie on the counter for 10 to 15 minutes or just eat it frozen.

 Frozen cookies are surprisingly refreshing on a hot day.

 Freezing Cookie Dough: To freeze the cookie dough, shape into balls and place on a plate or tray that will fit in your freezer until dough is frozen solid.
 Transfer frozen dough to a freezer bag and store in the freezer for up to 2 to 3 months.

 Baking Frozen Dough: Frozen cookie dough can go directly from the freezer to the oven.
 Bake on a parchment paper or silicone baking mat-lined baking sheet at 350°F for 13 to 16 minutes, until the top of the cookie/s looks set and bottom edges are lightly browned.

 Store these cookies in an airtight container at room temperature for up to 4 or 5 days.
 For longer storage, freeze for up to 2 months.

 Can I add chocolate chips?

 Yes!!! !!!!
-These cookies with chocolate chips are SO good.
+Chocolate chip peanut butter oatmeal cookies are SO good.
 Add about 2 cups of chocolate chips or chunks to the cookies.
-I particularly love to make them with milk chocolate chips, and I’ve been told peanut butter chips are also particularly delicious.
+I particularly love to make them with milk chocolate chips.

 More Reader Favorite Desserts